Torfkopp/not-uol-template/README.md

 # not-uol-template
-Definitely not a UOL typst template
+Definitely not a UOL typst template for presentations based on touying.